pkorus/multiscale-prnu/readme.md

 }
 ```

-This code is intended for research and educational purposes.
+This code is intended only for research and educational purposes.
 No warranty or support of any kind are provided whatsoever.
 Before publication, the code went through quite a lot of refactoring to make it understandable and reasonably commented.
 If you find any bugs or some new ways to improve the techniques, let me know.

 ## Getting Started